pcbreysse/lim/README.md

 ```
 import camb
 ```
-gives an error, hmf will use the EH transfer function and the doctest on Pk will give incorrect numbers
+gives an error, hmf will use the EH transfer function and the doctests may fail.